Best DDR4 RAM: Top memory kits you can buy in 2022

 - You don’t need the fastest RAM kit: We recommend spending on DDR4 memory with 3200MHz to 3600MHz frequencies for both Intel and AMD builds.
 The kits faster than these tend to jump up in price with less impact on the performance.

 - Tight memory timings > Speeds: The Column Access Strobe (CAS) latency, or CL, timings will look something like this: 15-17-17-35.
 It indicates the number of clock cycles it takes your RAM to respond to a command.
-Without getting into too many details, we’d like to point out the tighter timings are better than faster speeds for gaming and even multi-tasking scenarios like streaming, rendering, etc.
+Without getting into too many details, we’d like to point out that tighter timings are better than faster speeds for gaming and even multi-tasking scenarios like streaming, rendering, etc.

 - Faster RAM, and more of it, can greatly benefit a system running an APU, as they utilize your computer’s system RAM.